 If you have special needs, there are other costs you can write off, such as the cost of a wheelchair, crutches, equipment that enables a deaf person to use a telephone or devices that provide television closed-captioning.
-Don’t forget service animals for the blind or hearing-impaired, or the costs to retrofit your car with special hand controls, or space to hold a wheelchair.
+Don’t forget guide dogs for the blind or hearing-impaired, or the costs to retrofit your car with special hand controls, or space to hold a wheelchair.

 Aging-in-place home remodels you can write off